Beat the Boss

-Beat the Boss is a business gameshow broadcast in the United Kingdom as part of the BBC's children-oriented programming, CBBC.
-It was presented by Cameron Johnson and originally Saira Khan.
+Beat the Boss is a business game show broadcast in the United Kingdom as part of the BBC's children-oriented programming, CBBC.
+It was presented by Saira Khan and later by Cameron Johnson.
 The format features two teams, one team of children named "The Bright Sparks", and one team of adults named "The Big Shots", creating a product that will appeal to the children's market.
-At the end of each episode, a panel of children vote for their favourite product and the team with the most votes wins the beat the boss trophy and a limousine ride home while the losers take the bus.
+At the end of each episode, a panel of children vote for their favourite product and the team with the most votes wins the Beat the Boss trophy and a limousine ride home, while the losing team has to take the bus.